MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ### Specific version

 To download the MSI installer for specific version, change the version segment in URL `https://azcliprod.blob.core.windows.net/msi/azure-cli-<version>.msi` (32-bit) or `https://azcliprod.blob.core.windows.net/msi/azure-cli-<version>-x64.msi` (64-bit) and download it.
-64-bit version is available from 2.xx.
 Available versions can be found at [Azure CLI release notes](./release-notes-azure-cli.md).
+(64-bit version is available from 2.51.0.)

 # [Microsoft Installer (MSI) with Command](#tab/powershell)